Calvin Pickard makes 21 stops as Red Wings beat Blue Jackets

 Detroit had 15 of the game’s first 17 shots and capitalized twice while stopping a three-game losing streak.

 Pickard earned his first NHL win in more than two years.
-He had came on twice in relief this year, including Thursday.
+He had come on twice in relief this season, including Thursday.

+“My games at this level have been few and far between in the last few years, but I know I’m capable of playing here and I know I can step in and give these guys a good start,” Pickard said.
+“They made it a lot easier on me, though.”

 Erne deflected a Filip Hronek shot from the point past Elvis Merzlikins to open the scoring.
 Danny DeKeyser also assisted on Erne’s sixth goal.